swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 > 2. `max(dat[3:7, 5])`
 > 3. `max(dat[5, 3:7])`
 > 4. `max(dat[5, 3, 7])`
+>
+> > ## Solution
+> >
+> > Answer: 3
+> >
+> > Explanation: You want to extract the part of the dataframe representing data for patient 5 from days three to seven.
+In this dataframe, patient data is organised in columns and the days are represented by the rows.
+Subscripting in R follows the `[i,j]` principle, where `i=columns` and `j=rows`.
+Thus, answer 3 is correct since the patient is represented by the value for i (5) and the days are represented by the values in j, which is a slice spanning day 3 to 7.
+> >
+> {: .solution}
 {: .challenge}

 > ## Slicing and Re-Assignment